From the ancient and beautiful Italian island of Sicily

 Early Notables of the Ferrettini family (pre 1700)

 Prominent among bearers of this surname in early times was Domenico Ferretti, a diplomat and jurist in Castelfranco in 1490.
-Giulio Ferretti was a Statesman and jurisconsult in Ravenna in 1500; Raimondo Ferretti, governor of Loreto and Archbishop of Ravenna in 1690; Ciro Ferri (1634-1689), was an Italian Baroque sculptor and...
-Another 101 words (7 lines of text) are included under the topic Early Ferrettini Notables in all our PDF Extended History products and printed products wherever possible.
+Giulio Ferretti was a Statesman and jurisconsult in Ravenna in 1500; Raimondo Ferretti, governor of Loreto and Archbishop of Ravenna in 1690; Ciro Ferri (1634-1689), was an Italian Baroque sculptor and painter; Gabriele Ferretti was Archbishop of Fermo and Cardinal of Santa Chiesa; many members of this family were honored with the title of Knight of...
+Another 76 words (5 lines of text) are included under the topic Early Ferrettini Notables in all our PDF Extended History products and printed products wherever possible.